-Truck Camper Magazine reviews a 2017 Eagle Cap 1200, a hard side, triple-slide, dry bath truck camper.
+Truck Camper Magazine reviews an Eagle Cap 1200, a hard side, dry bath, triple-slide camper.
 Adventurer Manufacturing claims this is the biggest and the best truck camper available.
 TCM puts that bold statement to the test.

 Adventurer Manufacturing debuted the Eagle Cap 1200 in Truck Camper Magazine on October 13, 2015.
 For the debut, Greg Tucknies, National Sales Manager for Adventurer Manufacturing, announced that the 1200 would not replace another Eagle Cap model, and was indeed an entirely new floor plan for the luxury hard side brand.

 From the ground up, the Eagle Cap 1200 was designed to maximize floor space, storage, and luxury features.
 “Eagle Cap customers have been asking us for a bigger camper, with access to the bedroom on both sides, and a California King bed.
 Customer requests directly drove this floor plan,” stated Greg for the debut.

 Above: The Eagle Cap 1200 triple-slide camper under review at Princess Craft Campers in Round Rock, Texas

 The 1200 was built on the same 24-inch above-the-rails basement as the popular Eagle Cap 1165 with some important tweaks to the holding tanks to improve center of gravity and basement storage.

 Perhaps the most unique feature of the 1200 design are the free standing table and chairs in the rear slide.
 The removable table and chairs arrangement is common in fifth wheels and motorhomes, but had never been attempted in a truck camper.
 Greg explained, “With a free standing table and chairs, the customer gains a lot of versatility compared to a traditional built-in dinette.”